to Interstate compact as an MSWord file)

 WHEREAS, from time to time there is disagreement about the

-nature and scope of powers conferred upon the government of the
+nature and scope of powers delegated to the government of the United

 WHEREAS, as a matter or principle, it is improper for the